 Diana Nyad’s transparent and greedy Manhattan lie–“I was the first woman to swim around Manhattan Island”–gives us the key to understanding all of her deceptions.

 Diana Nyad returned to Manhattan on Saturday for the New Yorker Festival’s Fearless!: Life on the Edge.
-The panel — arranged by a highly respected magazine, occurring on the island of Nyad’s most obvious lie, and consisting of three genuine articles and one fraud — provided an indicator of the success of Nyad’s deceit.
+The panel — arranged by a highly respected magazine, occurring on the island of Nyad’s most obvious lie, and consisting of three genuine adventurers and one fraud — provided an indicator of the success of Nyad’s deceit.
 Despite her decades of deception, she took the stage unabashed.
 She recited stories that she has often parroted in other venues.
 Only a few in the audience knew that they sat in the presence of one of the greatest sports cheaters in history.
 Continue reading →

 A great read about the race to become the first woman to swim the English Channel, THE GREAT SWIM costars Mille Gade, 2nd to swim the channel (and to circle Manhattan).
 And then there are the touching bits.